Roku Streaming Stick+ full review

 The interface is one reason to get the Roku over rivals like the Chromecast which relies on content being cast from a device like smartphone.
 It makes things a lot simpler and works much better for browsing through content to find something to watch.

 Roku's interface means you can easily search channels and also content via name, actor, rating and more.
-The Streaming Stick+ also supports voice search via the app if typing to too arduous.
+The Streaming Stick+ also supports voice search via the app if typing to too arduous - which now has some upgrades.

 It's also still the case that Roku has a huge line-up of available services.
 Really there are too many – hundreds as many are very niche – but the main thing is that all the big names are there.